angielsteele/visitliverpool3/README.md

 ### General Testing

-Testing was completed by myself, friends and family members.
+- Testing was completed by myself, friends and family members.
 My mentor also helped me to ensure that I was complying with accessibility frameworks and stadards.
-I updated the social and menu div to nav to conform with html guidelines (as advised by my mentor).
+- I updated the social and menu div to nav to conform with html guidelines (as advised by my mentor).
-I used [Page speed](https://pagespeed.web.dev/) to assess accessibility issues.
+- I used [Page speed](https://pagespeed.web.dev/) to assess accessibility issues.
 This was advised by my mentor.
 Accessibility issues altered as a result of this were the 'Social nav' to include sc-only for identifying the links due to only icons being used.
 The site also identified that I was not using correct semantic order for some headings.
 I wanted to have a smaller heading, but was required to use h2 for correct ordering.
 My mentor advised to use a h2 with a class of h3.
+- Family identied Social Media links not working, have checked the links and replaced with correct links.
+- Friends have identified some spelling errors, which have now been corrected.

 ### Mobile Testing

+- Family identied Social Media links not working, have checked the links and replaced with correct links.
+- Family identified that the Social Media links were dark blue on the footer and did not stand out.
+The media query did not work due to 2 competing queries, altered so that the text is white, and reduced the size for tablet and below.
+- Family identified that the pictures were not loading on the picture menu, this was due to Github link differing from CodeAnywhere.
+Changes so that they now work.

 ### Desktop Testing

+- Family identified that the pictures were not loading on the picture menu, this was due to Github link differing from CodeAnywhere.
+Changes so that they now work.
+- Family identified that the links for Social Media go to their login page.
+I have left this, as I wanted to demonstrate the links are working, just not to a specific place at the moment.

 ## Bugs